-Like us, you’re a real cat lover.
+Like me, you’re a real cat lover.
 You’d go to the ends of the earth for your senior cat, but it’s not always easy.

 You may have questions and worries; you may be facing a long-term condition (like your senior kitty has arthritis), or it may be a short-term illness (such as your cat not eating or drinking).

 Who is Richard Parker?

 I’m Richard and here to help.
 On this page, I tell you a little more about why I started this site.

 I am a freelance writer and editor, experienced in all cat health-related matters, behavioral issues, grooming techniques, and general pet care.
 I earned a degree in journalism in 2008.
 I am the proud owner of 5 adult cats (all adopted strays), including a senior cat who is almost 20.

 The Senior Cat Wellness Mission

 What’s my mission at Senior Cat Wellness?
 It’s genuinely straightforward – to point the way to the best solutions and to find answers for your cat’s issues.